-a) Pension: Money paid regularly to retired employees or their survivors private businesses, federal state and local governments.
+a) Pension: Money paid regularly to retired employees or their survivors by private businesses, federal state and local governments.
 They are paid inform of a guaranteed annuity to a retired or disabled employee.

 b) Pension schemes

-These are funds set up co-operations e.g.(NSSF), labour unions, Government entity or other organization to pay the pension benefits to the retired workers.
+These are funds set up by co-operations e.g.(NSSF), labour unions, Government entity or other organization to pay the pension benefits to the retired workers.

 They are generally classified into two, Benefits plans and Contributions plans

 i) Benefits plans